10. The way juvenile diabetes develops

 The pancreas was examined in post mortems of 45 juvenile diabetic organ donors with various T1D durations, up to 56 years (1).
 Inflamed pancreatic islets appeared typically dominated by autoreactive CD8 T lymphocytes, causing CD8 insulitis in all T1D patients.
 Other leukocytes were more or less incidentally included.
 In 27 controls, derived from non-diabetics, T2D patients and gestational diabetics, no CD8 insulitis was found.
 So islet autoreactive (derailed) CD8 T cells are the key-evildoers in the shutdown of pancreatic β cells.
 Other leukocytes help to remove killed cells.
 Roep suggests that such CD8 T cells in type 1 diabetics might be suitable targets for immune intervention therapy in T1D (3).

 Residual β cells

-A second result of these post mortems on juvenile diabetics: many cases maintained a residual pool of functional β cells at the time they deceased even after disease durations of more than 50 years (1).
-So residual β cells can restart insulin production in many of the juvenile diabetics, provided that all derailed CD8 T cells have been eliminated with efficient therapy.
-If the residual β cells sufficiently regenerate, then neither the supply of insulin nor a transplant of stem cells (as extra β cells) will be needed to keep the blood glucose concentration within normal limits.
+A second result of these post mortems on juvenile diabetics: many cases maintained a residual pool of functional β cells even after disease durations of more than 50 years (1).
+So, these residual β cells can restart insulin production, provided that all derailed CD8 T cells have been eliminated with efficient therapy.
+If the residual β cells sufficiently regenerate, then the supply of insulin will no longer be needed to keep the blood glucose concentration within normal limits.
+A supplementary provision of β cells by stem cells might be needed in some cases.
 Thus the effective elimination of autoreactive CD8 T cells will cure many of the juvenile diabetics.
-A supplementary provision of β cells by stem cells or transplant will be needed in some cases.

 Islet autoreactive CD8 T cells